-On Friday, it was announced that the United States and Guatemala agreed that Guatemala would unilaterally accelerate the elimination of its out-of-quota tariff on chicken leg quarters.
+On Friday, the U.S. and Guatemala announced that Guatemala would unilaterally accelerate the elimination of its out-of-quota tariff on chicken leg quarters.
 This means the tariff and the tariff rate quota (TRQ) will be eliminated in 2017, five years early.

 Obviously, this is great news for U.S. poultry exporters.
 They would have otherwise faced a 12.5 percent tariff on leg quarters into Guatemala this year.
 But how did this happen?
 And even more importantly, how can we replicate it?

-In Guatemala one of the agricultural objectives was to improve their sanitary and phytosanitary system by avoiding environmental contamination, simplify waiting times and standardizing procedures and methods.
-Over the years since the agreement went into force (2005), the U.S. has helped Guatemala complete training on the inspection of bovine, porcine, and poultry slaughter houses and conduct safety audits of such facilities, as well as putting in place mobile, phytosanitary laboratories and improving their inspection and sampling techniques.
+In Guatemala, one of the agricultural objectives was to improve their sanitary and phytosanitary system by avoiding environmental contamination, simplify waiting times and standardizing procedures and methods.
+Since the agreement went into force in 2005, the U.S. has helped Guatemala complete training on the inspection of bovine, porcine and poultry slaughter houses and conduct safety audits of such facilities, as well as put in place mobile, phytosanitary laboratories and improve their inspection and sampling techniques.

 There are several signs that these capacity building efforts, combined with expanded market access through TRQs and lower tariffs, have been successful for all involved.

 This is not to say that the trade capacity building efforts have solved all trade issues with Guatemala.
-In fact, the 2017 National Trade Estimate Report on Foreign Trade Barriers released by the Office of the United States Trade Representative on Friday contained 3 and a half pages on ways trade with this nation of about 17 million people could be better.
+In fact, the 2017 National Trade Estimate Report on Foreign Trade Barriers released by the Office of the United States Trade Representative on Friday contained three-and-a-half pages on ways trade with this nation of about 17 million people could be better.
 But, the March 31 announcement is a sign that we’re moving in the right direction.